albertvisser/probreg/readme.rst

 Requirements
 ------------

-Python (including ElementTree, Sqlite for the sql version) wxPython
+- Python (including ElementTree, and Sqlite for the sql version)
+- wxPython
-PocketPyGUI for a PocketPC version
+- PocketPyGUI for a PocketPC version